TechyNilesh/DeepImageSearch/README.md

 - You can now load more than 500+ pre-trained state-of-the-art computer vision models available on [timm](https://timm.fast.ai/).
 - Faster Search using [FAISS (Facebook AI Similarity Search)](https://github.com/facebookresearch/faiss).
 - Highly Accurate Output Results.
+- GPU & CPU based indexing and Searching Support.
 - Best for implementing on Python-based web applications or APIs.
-- Ideal for college students and freshers for project creation.
 - Applications include image-based e-commerce recommendations, social media, and other image-based platforms that want to implement image recommendations and search.

 ## Installation